Sateesh15/ResumeExtract/replit.md

 9. Export all candidates to Excel when done

 ## Future Enhancements (Post-MVP)
-- PostgreSQL database for persistent storage
+-- PostgreSQL database for persistent storage
-- CSV and JSON export formats
+-- CSV and JSON export formats
-- Per-resume summary file generation (.txt or .md)
+-- Per-resume summary file generation (.txt or .md)
-- ZIP file upload with batch processing
+-- ZIP file upload with batch processing
-- Admin dashboard with extraction statistics
+-- Admin dashboard with extraction statistics
-- Audit trail for tracking edits and verifications
+-- Audit trail for tracking edits and verifications
-- Multi-pass deep extraction for flagged records
+-- Multi-pass deep extraction for flagged records
-- Confidence threshold settings and auto-accept workflows
-- Real-time job queue with BullMQ and Redis
+-- Confidence threshold settings and auto-accept workflows -- Real-time job queue with BullMQ and Redis
-- OCR support for scanned PDFs (Tesseract.js)
+-- OCR support for scanned PDFs (Tesseract.js)
+-- Advanced candidate filtering and analytics
+-- Enhanced Excel export with clickable URLs and formatting